umass-gis/workshops/content/basics-qgis/coordinate-systems.md

 #### Vectors: Export the layer
 {:.no_toc}

-<a name="vectors"></a> The quickest way to change the CRS of a vector layer is to make a copy by exporting it.
+The quickest way to change the CRS of a vector layer is to make a copy by exporting it.
 During the export process, you have the option to define a new CRS for the new layer.

 In the Layers Panel, right-click the layer's name and click `Export > Save Features As...` Fill out the dialog window:
 * **Format**: ESRI Shapefile is the default option, but you can change this if you prefer a different format